Love Profusion: Music video

 A few weeks before the official music video's release in November 2003, Madonna's manager Caresse Henry confirmed video plans for "Love Profusion".
 It was directed by Luc Besson and shot in September 2003, at Warner Bros.
 Studios in Burbank, California and EuropaCorp in Paris, France.
 Besson later directed Madonna in the 2007 animated film Arthur and the Invisibles.
 "There are a lot of special effects.
 I talked to things that weren't there – which is what you do when you're doing green-screen or blue-screen stuff.
 There's going to be a lot of fairies dancing around me.
 Isn't that exciting?
 I always have a lot of fairies dancing around me", Madonna commented about the music video.
+Besson would later say he was brought onto the project with little notice after Madonna nixed the original director of the project. "'I have to make this video tomorrow and the director sucks’ — that’s how she speaks!'" he remembered her telling him, a memory he shared during a masterclass at the Venice film festival.
+He said he listened to the song for 11 hours on the plane to the shoot.

-The video premiered in the US on February 11, 2004, on AOL's First View.
-After the premiere, it was streamed on Yahoo!, MSN, Windows Media, Apple, MTV, VH1, iFilm and Madonna.com.
+The video premiered in the US on Feb to the shoot. e, it was streamed on Yahoo!, MSN, Windows Media, Apple, MTV, VH1, iFilm and Madonna.com.
 In 2009, the video was included on Madonna's compilation, Celebration: The Video Collection.

 The video begins with Madonna walking at night in the middle of the street of an American city surrounded by skyscrapers and wind.
 Then she finds herself in another dimension, as moving flowers surround her.
 As the video advances, Madonna walks on other different kinds of roads.
 She walks on a path of red flowers in the sky, and then walks on her knees on a deep, blue colored sea, as she is followed by little white fairies.
 At the end of the video, when there is destruction in the real dimension, Madonna finds peace and is surrounded by the fairies.
 When they go away, Madonna disappears altogether.